tbensky/selenium-peoplesoft/README.md

 click_on_by_xpath('/html/body/div/div/div[3]/div/div/div[5]/div[2]/div/div[2]/div/div[3]/div/div[1]/h2[1]/a')
 ```

 This second click essentially brings us to the main PS starting point, as it is connected to the university portal.
 You can kind of see what xpaths are: a lineage of stops to an element in a page.
 In this case, look in the html, then to the body, then into some divs, etc. There are many tutorials and videos on xpaths.
-I found [these](https://www.youtube.com/user/naveenanimation20) to be helpful.
+I found the xpath tutorials by [this Youtuber](https://www.youtube.com/user/naveenanimation20) to be helpful.

 # Getting the CSV into PS